-I have been putting people on board for over a decade and in that time have taken briefs from hundreds of Chairs who were looking for new NEDs.
 After stripping away the contextual issues, in my experience, there are five core criteria that you must be able to address verbally and in writing in both formal and informal contexts.
-The combined value of these elements will result in your Board Profile and will answer the question you will be asked by Chairs, recruiters or Nominations Committees ‘Why should we appoint you to this board’.
-The summation of these elements will go some way to making you the perfect board candidate.
-Those five core criteria are :
+The combined value of these elements will result in your Board Profile – your pitch – and will answer the question you will be asked by Chairs, recruiters or Nominations Committees ‘Why should we appoint you to this board’.
+Understanding what these elements are will and how to address them will provide you the framework to answer that question.

 1. Prior Governance Experience

-So if you have had governance experience – that is having sat on or worked with boards before this should be where your emphasis should be initially.
-Tell them you have done the job before, make it clear you understand the roles, responsibilities and how board interactions work.
+That is you have held independent board roles before – this should be where your emphasis should be initially.
+Tell them you have done the job before, make it clear you you have been/are a Non Executive, Committee Member or Board Director.
+Tell them you have done the job before.

 2. An Executive Skill Set